 - organisations that can help.

 - Visit our education pages to learn how schools, colleges and nurseries support children with special educational needs.

-- Contact a Family is one of a group of organisations led by the Anti-Bullying Alliance (ABA) who are working to reduce the bullying of children with special educational needs and/or disabilities (SEND).
+- Contact is one of a group of organisations led by the Anti-Bullying Alliance (ABA) who are working to reduce the bullying of children with special educational needs and/or disabilities (SEND).
 Find out more about the Anti-Bullying Alliance and our joint work.